Kanishkpdy/Voice_Command_Shopping_Assistant/README.md

 ## Important Notes

 - Gemini API is optional; the local suggestion logic ensures functionality if the API is unavailable.
-- JSON-based persistence is used for demo purposes; for production, a proper database is recommended.
 - Multilingual support allows users to interact in different languages seamlessly.
 - Minimalist design focuses on voice-first interaction and easy usability.